sourcegraph/lsif-go-action/README.md

 # Sourcegraph Go LSIF Indexer GitHub Action

 This action generate LSIF data from Go source code.
 See the [LSIF Go Indexer](https://github.com/sourcegraph/lsif-go) for more details.
-This will also run the `lsif-gomod` binary in order to output monikers for external dependencies.

 ## Usage